garbarok/porfolio.dev/src/content/blog/en/introduction-astro-5.md

   url: "/projects/snapcompress.webp"
   alt: "Astro 5 logo"
 draft: false
+relatedSlug: "introduccion-astro-5"
 ---

-## Why I Migrated My Portfolio to Astro 5
+## Why I migrated my portfolio to Astro 5

-After trying Next.js, Gatsby, and other frameworks, Astro 5 convinced me with its radical approach: **zero JavaScript by default**.
-It's not marketing—it's an architectural decision that changes the game.
+After trying Next.js, Gatsby, and other frameworks, Astro 5 won me over with its radical approach: **zero JavaScript by default**.
+This isn't marketing hype—it's an architectural decision that changes the game.

-### The Problem Astro Solves
+### The problem Astro solves

 Most modern frameworks ship all JavaScript code to the browser, even for static content.
 This results in: